+Fig. 2.
+FabFilter Pro-C 2’s comprehensive control set makes the plug-in an eminently capable ducker for reverb placed downstream.
 The FabFilter Pro-C 2 compressor plug-in fits the bill perfectly (see Fig. 2).
 Dial in the fastest possible attack time, the hardest knee, an infinity:1 ratio, and 60dB range.
 Using about 10 ms of lookahead detection prevents transients at the start of vocal phrases from spiking the reverb before the compressor’s attack time has completely elapsed and peak gain reduction is achieved.
 Lower Pro-C 2’s threshold until reverb is attenuated the desired amount when the vocalist is singing on the track.
 Set the release time to be fast enough that the compressor’s output level fully recovers (producing no gain reduction) in the gaps between vocal phrases and before the downstream reverb’s tail has completely faded; after the compressor’s release time has expired, the reverb’s input will fully receive the vocal track’s send signal at its set level, causing the reverb’s output level to blossom.

 If you set the compressor’s release time too short, the reverb may bloom during very brief gaps between sung lyrics within a vocal phrase.
 Conversely, if you set the compressor’s release time too long, the reverb may not bloom enough before the following vocal phrase causes it to be attenuated once again.
 Keep in mind that the lower the threshold and the higher the gain-reduction range you set, the quicker the release time will need to be in order to restore the reverb’s level enough that the reverb’s bloom will be readily discernible.
 The reverb’s tail must also be longer than the time it takes the compressor’s release to restore signal level.
 When you find the sweet spot for all these controls, the reverb’s output level will decrease during singing and rise at the tail end of each vocal phrase.